-Our financial condition, including the fair value of our portfolio investments, and results of operations may be materially impacted after March 31, 2022 by circumstances and events that are not yet known.
-To the extent our portfolio investments are adversely impacted by the COVID-19 pandemic, the conflict between Russia and Ukraine, or by other factors, we may experience a material adverse impact on our future net investment income, the underlying value of our investments, our financial condition and the financial condition of our portfolio investments.
+Our financial condition, including the fair value of our portfolio investments, and results of operations may be materially impacted after September 30, 2022 by circumstances and events that are not yet known.
+To the extent our portfolio investments are adversely impacted by the continuing COVID-19 pandemic, the ongoing war between Russia and Ukraine, rising interest rates, inflationary pressures, the risk of recession, or by other factors, we may experience a material adverse impact on our future net investment income, the underlying value of our investments, our financial condition and the financial condition of our portfolio investments.

 We are also subject to financial risks, including changes in market interest rates.
-As of March 31, 2022, approximately \$349 million (aggregate principal amount) of our debt investments bore interest at variable rates, which are generally LIBOR-based but will transition away from LIBOR to any one of the various alternative reference rates, and many of which are subject to reference-rate floors.
-We have prepared and planned for the transition away from LIBOR, incorporating alternate reference rates to be used in our credit agreements and making other preparations, and believe the impact on us from the transition will be minimal.
+As of September 30, 2022, approximately \$312.2 million (aggregate fair value), or 94%, of our debt investments bore interest at variable rates, of which 69% are LIBOR-based.
+We have prepared and planned for the transition away from LIBOR by incorporating alternate reference rates to be used in our credit agreements and making other preparations, and believe the impact of the transition will be minimal.
 However, it is not possible to predict the effect of these developments, and any future initiatives to regulate, reform or change the manner of administration of LIBOR could result in adverse consequences to the rate of interest payable and receivable on, market value of and market liquidity for LIBOR-based financial instruments.
-Additionally, as of March 16, 2022, the U.S. Federal Reserve approved an interest rate increase and signaled that additional increases are likely.
-As of March 31, 2022, the majority of our variable rate debt investments have base rate floors.
-However, there may be disputes between market participants regarding the interpretation and enforceability of provisions related to the economic floors in our LIBOR-based investments (or lack thereof), which may result in a loss or degradation of floor protection in the case of a transition from LIBOR to any one of the various alternative reference rates.
+Additionally, as of September 30, 2022, the U.S. Federal Reserve approved five interest rate increases in 2022 and has signaled that additional increases may be likely to combat inflation.